Monkey Island 2: LeChuck's Revenge: iMUSE

-Land and McConnell spent nine months on the creation of the iMUSE system's first incarnation, an integrated framework of audio drivers that governed the engine's various capabilities.
+Land and McConnell spent nine months creating the iMUSE system's first incarnation, an integrated framework of audio drivers that governed the engine's various capabilities.
 McConnell recalled that LucasArts staff was initially confused as to the classification of the technology, whose subset programs and their associated MIDI track data "took up an entire floppy disk in a five-disk game".
-In reaction, McConnell and Land devised an identifiable designation for the system and proceeded to explicate their design to LucasArts personnel, which clarified the issue.
+In reaction, McConnell and Land devised a name, iMUSE, for the system, and proceeded to explain their design to LucasArts personnel, which clarified the issue.
 McConnell remarked that, although he and Land were confident in the practicability of the iMUSE system during its inception, the composers found the application of its initial version to be very complicated.
-Bajakian cited major difficulties in ensuring that the encoded sound and music data were compatible with the available variety of sound cards on the computer hardware market.
+Bajakian cited major difficulties in ensuring that the encoded sound and music data were compatible with the available variety of sound cards.
 McConnell stated that the technology was required to undergo several iterations across five years from the release of Monkey Island 2 to become suitable for widespread use by LucasArts audio programmers.
 However, he noted that the core engine managed an average delivery of high-end audio performance during its host titles' gameplay, which helped to obscure the system's underlying complexity from the staff.

-Interviewed by Rob Smith in 2008, LucasArts then general manager Kelly Flock stated that the iMUSE technology marked the introduction of a novel avenue for the designers to mediate the relationship between the players' actions and the background music in a game.
-He noted that, in past adventure titles, the protagonist's appearance in a location within the game triggered a looping composition with a static structure that was divorced from the player-driven events in the scene.
-According to Flock, Land and McConnell's system contrasted this trend by accounting for the frequency of the player character's visits to an area in the game and their subsequent actions therein, in response to which the engine would alter the music to suit the circumstances of current gameplay segment and apply sound effects that were appropriate.
-Flock stated that Land was able to build up suspense in sections of the game with aural manipulations, a concept that the prievous LucasArts products did not incorporate.
-In commercializing the iMUSE system, LucasArts chose not to license its exploitation to competing companies, and instead appropriated the technology by patenting it for internally developed titles, which led the engine to perpetuate as a commonplace feature of SCUMM-based adventure games.
+The iMUSE technology introduced a new way for LucasArts' designers to connect the players' actions and the background music, the company's 2008 general manager Kelly Flock stated in an interview that year.
+He noted that, in past adventure games, entering a location triggered a looping unchanging composition which was divorced from player-driven events in the scene.
+According to Flock, Land and McConnell's system contrasted this trend by accounting for how often a player would visit an in-game area and what they would do there, and in response the engine would alter the music to suit the gameplay circumstances and apply appropriate sound effects.
+Flock stated that Land was able to build up suspense with aural manipulations, which previous LucasArts products did not do.
+In commercializing the iMUSE system, LucasArts chose not to license it to competing companies, and instead patented it for internal use, which led it to become a commonplace feature of SCUMM-based adventure games.
 Flock summarized that Land and McConnell's work was critical to the design of the ambiance in those titles and labeled it as "probably the single most important technology that was developed [at LucasArts]".